Level term

 MoneySuperMarket can help you find a good deal on a variety of life insurance products.

-Yes, you and your partner can take out a joint critical illness cover policy.
+Yes, you can take out a joint policy or choose separate cover for each partner.

-It depends on how your policy is set up, so read your own documents carefully.
+It depends on how your policy is set up.

 No. Once you have claimed and a lump sum is paid out your cover under the policy automatically ends.